mckinleystreett/noise/README.md

 then use the pencil to draw a small dark shape on the corner of a piece of paper

-then put attach the paperclip to that drawn shape
+then attach the paperclip to that drawn shape

 then open the application "noise" and press the large button in the upper center